+The online application for the 2020 Dr. Jacob Bolotin Awards is now open.
+Application materials must be received by April 15, 2020.

+Applicants for the Dr. Jacob Bolotin Awards must demonstrate exemplary leadership and extraordinary accomplishments in improving the lives of blind people in the United States.

-The online application for the 2019 Dr. Jacob Bolotin Awards is available from November 15, 2018 through April 15, 2019.
-Application materials must be received electronically or postmarked by April 15, 2019.
+NOW READS: The online application for the 2020 Dr. Jacob Bolotin Awards is now open.
+Application materials must be received by April 15, 2020.

 Applicants for the Dr. Jacob Bolotin Awards must demonstrate exemplary leadership and extraordinary accomplishments in improving the lives of blind people in the United States.